 How does paternity testing process with blood work?

 Please note, if the method of collecting your blood sample is not performed by blood card or blood draw.
-All other methods are considered a forensic DNA test and will cost more to test.
-It is recommended that you contact our office today if you have a question regarding forensic DNA testing as it pertains to your situation.
+All other methods are considered forensic DNA tests and will cost more to perform a DNA test.
+It is recommended that you contact our office at 866-205-8356 today if you, a family or a person you may know has any questions regarding our forensic DNA testing process.

 The process is simple to get started.

-1. First step, contact Paternity Express by phone or you can purchase a kit online here.
+1. The First step, contact Paternity Express by phone at 866-205-8356 or you can purchase a kit online here.

 2. After you purchase your kit.
 Please allow 24 hours or the next business day for your kit to ship to your home.